Nermin1996/Getting-and-Cleaning-data-course-project/README.md

 independent tidy data set with the average of each variable for each activity and each subject

 ### **Setup**
-To run this project, just run the code included in the R script.R file.
+To run this project, just run the code included in the r script.R file.